dfsp-spirit/freesurferformats/dev_tools/project_plans/plan.md

   accepted by both, and the official `.ptseries` values are reproduced exactly through our writer (max absolute difference 0e+00, i.e. the same float32 numbers).
 The annotation check also verifies that the parcels cover every vertex of the annotation exactly once.

+### Increment 10: CIFTI-2 integration, the format dispatchers (2026-09-22) -- DONE (item I.2e)

+Files: `R/read_cifti_header.R` (`cifti.file.looks.like.cifti2()`, `cifti.stop.if.cifti()`),
+`R/write_cifti.R` (`cifti.stop.if.cifti.name()`), the four dispatchers that now call them (`R/read_fs_curv.R`, `R/read_fs_volume.R`, `R/write_fs_curv.R`, `R/write_fs_volume.R`),
+and `tests/testthat/test-cifti-dispatch.R` (97 tests).
+Item I.2e is complete with this.

+Findings worth keeping:

+- **The silent wrong result was real, and measurable.** `read.fs.morph()` on the official Conte69 `.dtseries` returned a 121,902 element vector (the values of the 60,951 x 2 matrix, i.e. the two measures of every grayordinate interleaved), and on a `.dscalar` fixture the 88 values of the 4 x 22 matrix.
+Nothing about that result looks broken, which is exactly why the package refuses CIFTI files in the dispatchers now instead of trying to interpret them. `read.fs.volume()` failed with `oro.nifti`'s 'This is not a one-file NIFTI format', which does not tell the user what the file actually is.
+- **The CIFTI-1 heuristic needs the intent code as well.** `cifti.file.looks.like.cifti1()` greps the first 64 KB for the string 'CIFTI', which a NIFTI file can contain by accident (a description field is enough - verified with a fixture that sets `descrip` to 'created with CIFTI tools').
+The dispatcher therefore only treats a NIFTI-1 file as CIFTI-1 if its `intent_code` is in the CIFTI range 3000-3012 *and* the string is there, which keeps the real case working (a CIFTI-1 file is a NIFTI-1 file with a CIFTI intent and the XML as text) without false positives.
+- **The check is cheap and narrowly scoped**: reading the NIFTI-2 header (540 bytes, plus the extension area) and only for file names ending in `.nii`/`.nii.gz`, since a CIFTI file always has such a name.
+Reading `.mgh`/`.mgz`/`.nrrd`/`.hdr` files is untouched, and the detection is based on the *content* (extension code 32), not on the file name, so a misnamed NIFTI file is not affected.
+- **The same trap exists in the other direction, so the writers were guarded as well** (this goes slightly beyond the I.2e bullet): `write.fs.morph()` and `write.fs.volume()` used to write a NIFTI file under a name like `.dscalar.nii` without complaining, which produces a file whose name promises the CIFTI XML metadata.
+Both now refuse the nine standard CIFTI-2 names and name the CIFTI writer to use. `write.cifti()` itself is unaffected (it checks the name against the axes it writes, see increment 8).
+- **Nothing in the package requires the `cifti` package.** The only `cifti::` calls left are in the `.cifti.legacy.*` helpers, which are reached only when a client passes an object of that package (they check `requireNamespace()` first).
+It stays in `Suggests` for that case and for the cross-check in the test suite, but `read.fs.morph.cifti(file, 'lh')` works on a fresh installation, which was the documented workaround of the package's older versions.